Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 A <dfn>media segment</dfn> is an HTTP-addressable data structure that contains one or more media samples.

-Note: [[MPEGDASH]] makes a distinction between "segment" (HTTP-addressable entity) and "subsegment" (byte range of an HTTP-addressable entity).
-This document refers to both concepts as "segment".

-Issue: Moving to CMAF terms might simplify the linguistic overhead caused by DASH terminology here.
-See https://github.com/Dash-Industry-Forum/DASH-IF-IOP/issues/217

 [=Media segments=] SHALL contain one or more consecutive media samples.
 Consecutive [=media segments=] in the same [=representation=] SHALL contain consecutive media samples.

 [=Media segments=] SHALL contain the media samples that exactly match the time span on the [=sample timeline=] that is mapped to the segment's associated time span on the [=MPD timeline=], except when using [=simple addressing=] in which case a certain amount of inaccuracy MAY be present as defined in [[#timing-addressing-inaccuracy]].